hapax/hapax.github.io/assets/reality.md

 fall?
 And not: what makes the world go round?
 Newton answered the big question, he explained why the world goes round, but only because he asked the little question first.
-So if we allow our curiosity to settle on the ordinary things, on the humble things, the shells and pebbles, we may, like Newton, stumble onto deeper truths in that undiscovered sea.
+So if we allow our curiosity to settle on the ordinary things, on the humble things, the shells and pebbles on the beach, we may, like Newton, stumble onto deeper truths in that undiscovered sea.

 One of these deep truths is that everything is interesting.